JamieWCGraham/TOPSY_Automation_fMRS_Pipeline/README.md

 # TOPSY_Automation_fMRS_Pipeline
 This is the official documentation for the TOPSY Automated fMRS Pipeline, automated in Python using SikuliX IDE.
+In the future, I would love to transition to a more bash based process, but this at least does the job for now.

 ## Installation